Muterra/py_golix/README.md

 ## Done

-+ ~~Make handling of GUID objects symmetric.
-AKA, convert loaded SmartyParseObjects into utils.Guid objects.~~ That was unexpectedly straightforward.
++ ~~Make handling of GHID objects symmetric.
+AKA, convert loaded SmartyParseObjects into utils.Ghid objects.~~ That was unexpectedly straightforward.
 + ~~Move trashtest into _spec unit test file before substantial changes.~~ Might have broken since then though.